 - Don’t add the sugars equally.
 Instead, add more brown than white sugar for this recipe.
 It’s the brown sugar that gives cookies their moist and chewy consistency.

 - Use unsalted butter.
 It’s hard to determine the amount of salt in salted butter.
 If you have no choice but to use salted butter, subtract 1/2 teaspoon of salt from the recipe.
 Also, be sure you’re using real butter.
 Trust me.
 It makes a difference.

 - Use room temperature eggs and butter.
 Allow your eggs and butter to naturally reach room temperature for best results.
 Doing so will yield light and airy cookies.

 - Chill your cookie dough before cooking.
 Allow your batter to rest in the fridge for a few minutes before placing it in the oven.
 Chilling the dough will avoid unwanted cookie spreading.
 Don’t leave them too long, though, or your cookies will be flat.

 - Roast your nuts.
 Roasted nuts offer so much more flavor and aroma than raw ones.
 Take your cookies to an entirely new level by roasting the macadamias before adding it to the mix.

-Who Invented White Chocolate Macadamia Nut Cookies?
+How Long Can I Freeze White Macadamia Nut Cookies?

 These cookies don’t last long around our house.
 But, if you want to make a few dozen and store them in the freezer, they will last up to three months!

 In fact, I often prefer my cookies frozen.
 It’s my second favorite way to eat cookies.
 Straight from the oven is #1 of course.